gwisk/gradguide/gradguide.md

 Here's a template you can use to email faculty.
 Don't feel like you need to use these exact words, you may have to change it to fit whatever it is you want to say.
-If you're currently in a research group, it doesn't hurt to name drop your advisor to help make the connection

 > Dear Prof. XXX,
 >
 > I hope this email finds you well.
 My name is  XXX and I'm a rising senior in the XXX major at XXX.
-I've done research in XXX with Prof. XXX.
+I've done research in XXX.
 I am looking to apply my skills from these experiences to XXX .
 I will be applying to XXX's PhD program in XXX this fall, and I would be interested in joining your group, if there are any openings.
 >
 > I recently read your papers on XXX, and I was curious about XXXXXX.
 >